RWhiteDwarf/blog/content/post/2021/functions.md

 ```
 > [1] 14
 ```
 Let's go piece by piece.
-Line no. *1* is simply placing the function that we are creating into the object `my_sum` which means that later, we can call our function using that same word: `my_func(some values)`.
-This is similar to creating a vector or data frame or variables, as you know, if you enter `x <- 12` then each time you type `x` in the console it will return the value `12`, and so it explains line *2*, when we define `cumulative.sum <- user.values[1]` this storage the first value defined by the user into the variable `cumulative.sum`.
-It means that now we can start by adding the second value to the `cumulative.sum`, then we move forward to the third value, and so on until the end of the table.
-This is define in the for loop: we move value by value from the second element to the last one: `for(i in 2:length(user.values))`, each time we stored the cumulative value in our variable `cumulative.sum` until we reach the last value.
+Line no. *1* is simply placing the function that we are creating into the object `my_sum` which means that later, we can call our function using that same argument: `my_func(some values)`.
+This is similar to creating a vector or data frame or variables, as you know, if you enter `x <- 12` then each time you type `x` in the console it will return the value `12`, and so it explains line *2*, when we define `cumulative.sum <- user.values[1]` this places the first value of the vector `user.values` into the variable `cumulative.sum`.
+It means that now we can start by adding the second value to the `cumulative.sum`, then we move forward to the third value, and so on until the last element in the vector.
+This process is defined in the for loop: we move value by value from the second element to the last one: `for(i in 2:length(user.values))`, each time we stored the cumulative value in our variable `cumulative.sum` until we reach the last value.
 I will not go deep into the for loop, but I understand that it can also be somehow complicated for a beginner, if it is your case I invite you to leave us a comment (you will need a github account for that) and I might cover it in a future issue.

-Once we are outside the for loop we already have the final value stored in `cumulative.sum`, so we make sure that our function is returning exactly that by using `return(cumulative.sum)`.
+Once we are outside the for loop we have collected the final value in `cumulative.sum` so, we make sure that our function is returning exactly that by using `return(cumulative.sum)`.
 If you have seen some other tutorials you might have noticed that the `return()` is not always added at the end of the function.
 And indeed, it is not strictly necessary (more on that later), but as a beginner it is good to start with good habits and defining what exactly you want your function to return is a good habit for your future functions.

 ### Simple error handling